 The circular nature of the beach makes for a unique ecosystem: on the one hand, strong currents promote oxygen-rich waters ideal for striped bass, bluefish, and albacore tuna.
 On the other, tidal waters create extensive salt marshes.

 With 516 acres to explore, it’s easy to make a full day out of a trip here.
-Stroll around the sandy beaches, visit the 1893 Cape Poge Lighthouse, marvel at century-old eastern red cedars, or try and spot plovers, terns and oystercatchers.
+Visit the 1893 Cape Poge Lighthouse, marvel at century-old eastern red cedars, try and spot plovers, terns and oystercatchers, or stroll around some of the best beaches in New England.
 Licensed guides can offer deeper insight into the reserve and its many inhabitants.